artikozel/decred-articles/English/howilearnedtostopworryingandlovethecli/part1-settingupdcrd.md

 ### The hardware

 For our purpose we're going to be using a cheap single-board computer, the popular Raspberry Pi, which can easily run a Decred node.
 For this tutorial I'm going to be using a [**Raspberry Pi 3 B+**](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/), a **microSD card** (32GB will do just fine), a **micro USB power supply** for the Raspberry Pi, and a **microSD card reader**.
 It's also good to have an Ethernet cable should anything go wrong with our wireless setup, or if you do not have a WiFi network component wherever you intend to run your node.
+The last thing, which is not strictly part of the node setup itself, but rather an element of your home network, is your router, and more specifically the access to it.
+We will need access to the router's settings in order to set up **port forwarding**, so that our node can accept connections from other nodes in the Decred network.

 ### The software